Purdue-CS193/homework-0-aashnakal/index.md

 ## Welcome to GitHub Pages
+# Aashna's First CS193 Homework

+## Favorite Things About CS193
+- This class is only once a week.
+- The teachers are nice and helpful.
+- The class is online next week.
+- There are fun questions at the beginning of class.
+- There is usually something funny in the presentations during class.

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.